Threats of a strike heating up even before UAW begins negotiations with automakers

 Already, workers have voted to join the union at GM’s Ultium Cells plant near Warren, Ohio, a joint venture with LG Energy Solution.
 But the union says the plant is paying just $16.50 per hour to start, with a top wage of about $20 after seven years.
 That’s far lower than UAW production workers make.
 Contract negotiations at the plant are already under way.

-“That is a race to the bottom,” Fain said of the pay.
-“These should be higher wages than our production standards, not lower.”
+“These should be higher wages than our production standards, not lower,” Fain said.

 Ahead of the talks, Fain’s messaging has been much more combative than in years past, when union leaders generally avoided speculating about strikes.
-Seeking to place the burden on the automakers Fain has argued that any strike would ultimately be caused by the companies themselves, which collectively generated net income of more than $164 billion over the past decade.
-Last month, Fain suggested that workers were in a position to score major gains “but only if our members get organized and are ready to strike.”
+Seeking to place the burden on the automakers, Fain has argued that any strike would ultimately be caused by the companies, which together made net profits of more than $164 billion over the past decade.
+Last month, Fain suggested that workers can score major gains “but only if our members get organized and are ready to strike.”

+On a Tuesday video appearance with members, Fain said all three companies are in the UAW’s sights.

+The companies say they have good relationships with the union and contend that their wages and benefits are the best in the industry.
+“Our focus will be on negotiating a contract that will ensure our future competitiveness in today’s rapidly changing global market and preserve good wages and benefits,” Stellantis said in a statement.

 “What the companies are not going to want to do is to, in the electrification facilities that they’re developing, have to pay labor costs that are uncompetitive,” said Marick Masters, a business professor at Wayne State University in Detroit.

-Masters suggested that Fain will have to navigate a lot of “cross-currents” in the union after having been elected in March in the aftermath of a federal bribery and embezzlement scandal that ensnared multiple union leaders.
-Workers in some other industries have won big contracts, at times rejecting agreements negotiated by their leaders.
+Masters said Fain must navigate a lot of “cross-currents” in the union after having been elected in March in the aftermath of a federal bribery and embezzlement scandal that ensnared multiple union leaders.
+Workers in other industries have won big contracts, at times rejecting deals negotiated by their leaders.

 “I think that regardless of who was at the helm at this round of negotiations, there is a distinct probability of a strike just simply given the difficulty of resolving the issues in dispute,” Masters said.

-Given the expectations of UAW members, Fain will be under pressure to deliver on the issues he has raised.
+Given the expectations of UAW members, Fain will be under pressure to deliver.
 Yet the companies won’t give in to everything, Masters said.

 “What might be possible is to grant some of them and do what you can do to protect job security and the internal combustion part of the companies’ operations at the present time so that the transition to electrification is less painful,” he said.